-Paul is also behind Cloud Labs (online services and cloud technology solutions such as Office 365) and Global Voice Media which is the publisher of the NZ Tech Podcast.
+Paul is also founder of Gorilla Voice and associated brands World Podcasts and Podcasts NZ which is the publisher of the NZ Tech Podcast.
 He can be found on Twitter: @paulspain

-Since launching the NZ Tech Podcast has featured many guests in our interviews and studio discussions.
+Since launching the NZ Tech Podcast has featured many guests in our interviews and studio discussions – including technologists, business leaders and tech journalists.
 A sampling of these includes:

 - Alan Mulally – CEO – Ford

 - Alec Ross – Senior Advisor for Innovation to Secretary of State Hillary Clinton – US State Department